 In its’ heyday Glasgow Branch had around a 100 members and up until the late1990’s had a steady membership of 60 odd.
 Now we are fewer in number but our enthusiasm is just as strong and we enjoy our friendships very much.
 Glasgow Branch is very proud to have played hostess at the 2006 Triennial Meeting and over the years has had members serve, in various capacities, on the National Executive Committee.

-The husbands, other relatives and friends of our members have worked for various shipping companies including Maersk, Clan Line, P&O, Denholms, Union Castle, Shell, C.S.M.
+Our members partners have worked for various shipping companies including Maersk, Clan Line, P&O, Denholms, Union Castle, Shell, C.S.M.
 Nedlloyd and the Scottish Fisheries Protection.
 Others have left the sea and work as Lecturers, Surveyors and Harbour Masters.

 Glasgow Chairman’s Badge